Best Deals on Tech Products Right Now

 Soundbars

 Samsung’s Galaxy Book5 Pro 360 is a premium 2-in-1 laptop that flips between tablet and clamshell modes with ease.
 It features a gorgeous OLED touchscreen, a thin-and-light build, and long battery life.
-Normally $1,699, it’s down to $1,399 for Prime Day, which is a solid deal on a Windows convertible.
+This price is actually $100 less than it was during the last big sales.

 Printers